nathan-mahynski/nathan-mahynski.github.io/_notes/orbifolds.md

 ## Topologically Distinct Domains

+Only briefly summarize using points below that specifically reference material presented above.
+Otherwise move to a new post on Heesch Types (and disambiguate with heesch tilings).

 As a counterexample, see Escher picture with same tile but different markings on which make it look like different things.

 Since the orbifold is unique to each symmetry group, and can be formed by folding up a FD, we can derive other "tiles" of the plane by looking at different ways of reversing this folding, i.e., cutting them open again.
 Unsurprisingly, there are multiple ways of cutting open orbifold and this can be shown to correspond to different fundamental domains.

 There are some rules for cutting...

+Show cutting of the 2*22 orbifold in conway huson example above

 These are the different so-called "Heesch types" after the mathematician Heesch who, among other things, studied tilings and their connection to symmetry; the renowned Dutch artist M. C. Escher also undertook a study of these tilings.
 - http://www.eschertile.com/